 The Participant may wish to rent a unit that exceeds the LPS.
 In this event, the Participant will be responsible for their designated portion as well as the difference between the Gross Rent and the LPS amount.
 Administrators must work collaboratively with the household to discuss the impact of the additional expense and determine if the rent is reasonable given their monthly budget.
-To document that rent reasonableness was considered and affordability was discussed with the household, the

-Administrator must complete the Minnesota Housing Payment Standard Waiver form and maintain it in the Participant's file.
-The Full discipant 5 me.
+To document that rent reasonableness was considered and affordability was discussed with the household, the Administrator must complete the Minnesota Housing Request for Payment Standard Waiver Form and maintain it in the Participant's file.